2008–2012 California budget crisis

-The U.S. state of California had a budget crisis in which it faced a shortfall of at least $11.2 billion, projected to top $40 billion over the 2009–2010 fiscal years.
+The U.S. state of California had a budget crisis in which it faced a shortfall of at least $11.2 billion, and projected to top $40 billion over the 2009–2010 fiscal years.

 2008

-On September 23, 2008, about 3 months after its due date, Governor Arnold Schwarzenegger signed the 2008–2009 budget.
-Worsening financial conditions since 2003 left the state with a large shortfall.
+On September 23, 2008, about three months after its due date, Governor Arnold Schwarzenegger signed the 2008–2009 budget.
+Worsening financial conditions since 2007 left the state with a substantial budgetary shortfall.

-Per the California Constitution at the time, a two-thirds vote in both houses of the California State Legislature was required to pass a budget, and in both the original budget negotiations and in the attempt to revise the budget no political party by itself had enough votes to pass a budget.
-The majority Democrats fought to minimize cuts to programs, while most of the minority Republicans refused to accept any tax increase.
+Per the California Constitution at the time, a two-thirds vote in both houses of the California State Legislature was required to pass a budget.
+In both the original budget negotiations and the attempt to revise the budget, no political party by itself had enough votes to pass a budget.
+The Democrats in the majority fought to minimize cuts to programs, while most of the minority Republicans refused to accept any tax increase.
 The original budget was put together by Democrats and some Republicans using spending cuts, internal borrowing, and accounting maneuvers.

-In November 2008, Schwarzenegger proposed spending reductions including the following measures concerning state employees:
+In November 2008, Schwarzenegger proposed spending reductions, including the following measures concerning state employees: